Knee Pain: Causes, Diagnosis & How Myotherapy Helps You Move Freely for Longer

 Loss of muscle strength supporting the knee

-Balance-related movement changes increasing knee stress
+Balance-related changes that increase knee stress

 Common Diagnoses Associated With Knee Pain